Nirovision/mimiron/README.md

     --show-all       show all artifacts for the current service --show-last=<n>  show the last n commits
-    --empty-commit   creates an empty commit on the chosen repository --tag            creates a git tag (git tag -a) on a chosen commit or [--empty-commit]
+    --empty-commit   creates an empty commit on the chosen repository -t --tag         creates a git tag (git tag -a) on a chosen commit or [--empty-commit]

 options:
     --no-push        make local changes without pushing to remote